ManishLade/coding-practice/how-to-success-in-coding-interview.md

 * Consider to refresh the index after the list structure is changed.

 * List<T> can't delete elements according to the reference.
+Normally, it is necessary to build up a customized type to handle such scenario.